 The consensus seems to be that those supply and demand dynamics will push the cobalt market into deficit in the coming years.
 Benchmark Mineral Intelligence expects cobalt demand to increase four-fold, rising to 219,679 tonnes by 2023 and 276,401 tonnes by 2028, if full battery capacity is achieved.

 How to invest in cobalt: Futures and stocks

-Those circumstances have begun to push cobalt prices up, and have left many investors interested in cobalt investing.
+Those circumstances have left many investors interested in cobalt investing.
 As CommodityHQ notes, there are two main ways to invest in cobalt: futures and stocks.

 Cobalt futures can be found on the London Metal Exchange under the ticker (CO).
 These futures began trading in early 2010 and are quoted in US dollars per tonne.
 Contracts range over a span of 15 months, allowing investors to make bets on the metal over varying time periods.

 Another option to get exposure to the critical metal is to invest in cobalt-mining companies.
-Rawles recommends that investors interested in investing in cobalt look at copper- and nickel-focused companies that are mining or exploring for cobalt, “unless [they] are lucky enough to find a [junior with a] deposit that is primarily cobalt.”
+Benchmark Mineral Intelligence Senior Analyst Caspar Rawles has recommended that investors interested in investing in cobalt look at copper and nickel companies that are mining or exploring for cobalt, “unless [they] are lucky enough to find a [junior with a] deposit that is primarily cobalt.”

-“I think the key for smaller companies is to be targeting value-added products further downstream than simply a concentrate, such as cobalt sulfate, targeting the battery supply chain,” he added.
+He added, “I think the key for smaller companies is to be targeting value-added products further downstream than simply a concentrate, such as cobalt sulfate, targeting the battery supply chain.”

-Our overviews of TSX-listed and TSXV-listed cobalt companies that have seen year-to-date gains include a number of larger companies with exposure to cobalt, as well as some smaller companies looking to break into the space.
-They are a good place to start for those who are new to the space.
+Our overview of TSXV-listed cobalt companies that have seen year-to-date gains includes a number of larger companies with exposure to cobalt, as well as some smaller companies looking to break into the space.
+It is a good place to start for those who are new to the industry.

 This is an updated version of an article originally published by the Investing News Network in 2010.